onikienko/keygenjukebox-play-button/readme.md

 **Tips:**
 - Double click on extension icon for next track.
-- Hower on extension icon to see Total played statistics (when stopped)
+- Hover over extension icon to see Total played statistics (when stopped).
+When playing you will see track title.